kbl35/AustinView/AustinViewAF/README.md

 # Problems:
  1. we must enter placeID manually (must count the number of locations which had already been in the list and enter the next number for placeID, ex: if there are 4 loactions, then we must enter 5 for placeID) But i will fix this problem ASAP.
-solved: now the placeID will increase 1 after each uploading.
+solved: now the placeID will increase by 1 after each uploading.

 # what is next?
 - Add famous caffee shops, famous restaurants, and many more.